microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/CloudCommunications/docs/v1.0-beta/Invoke-MgLogCommunicationCallTeleconferenceDeviceQuality.md

   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Quality <IMicrosoftGraphTeleconferenceDeviceQuality>]`: teleconferenceDeviceQuality
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[CallChainId <String>]`: A unique identifier for all  the participant calls in a conference or a unique identifier for two participant calls in P2P call.
-This needs to be copied over from Microsoft.Graph.Call.CallChainId.
+This needs to be copied over from Microsoft.Graph.Beta.Call.CallChainId.
     - `[CloudServiceDeploymentEnvironment <String>]`: A geo-region where the service is deployed, such as ProdNoam.
     - `[CloudServiceDeploymentId <String>]`: A unique deployment identifier assigned by Azure.
     - `[CloudServiceInstanceName <String>]`: The Azure deployed cloud service instance name, such as FrontEnd_IN_3.